gllmflndn/gifti/README.md

    figure; plot(g,gg);
 ```

- In a similar way, a gifti object can be created from scratch and save to a file:
+ In a similar way, a gifti object can be created from scratch and saved to a file:

  ```matlab
    load mri